7 Tips for Renting a House and Being a Good Tenant

 4 – Renter’s Insurance – Renter’s insurance is important for tenants to have when renting from a landlord.
 Your landlord may even require you to have renter’s insurance, so be sure to confirm that in your lease.
 We’ve used renter’s insurance before when our power went out and we lost all of our food in the freezer.
 It is very affordable and necessary to have when you are a renter.
 Learn more about other types of coverage you might want to consider getting.

 5 – Rent or Own – Rent your home like you own it.
 By this, I mean take care of it as if it is your own property that you own.
-Treating the property will not only keeps you good with the landlord, but it will ensure you getting your security deposit back in the event you leave the property.
+Treating the property will not only keeps you good with the landlord, but it will ensure you getting your security deposit back in the event you leave the property and also house price reduction in buying the property is also achievable in this case.

 6 – Home Improvements – There are some landlords who are willing to work with you on making modifications to the home.
 Be sure to get permission before doing so.
 Landlords who know that you take good care of the property will more likely grant your request to make modifications or home improvement updates.
 If you need equipment to make the modifications, but can’t afford to buy it, be sure to learn more about a leasing option.